Pastoral, Medical and Social Support

 - Ensure all of our staff and visitors are DBS checked and fully trained in all aspects of their role.

-- Have a well planned PSHE curriculum, which runs throughout the school and are currently working towards achieving the Rights Respecting School Award.
-We also run social development programmes such as the Getting Along programme for those children who require extra support.
+- Have a well planned PSHE curriculum, which runs throughout the school and have recently been awarded Level 1/Silver the Rights Respecting School Award.
+We also run social development programmes such as Lego Therapy for those children who require extra support.

 - Use Buddies to support children at playtimes.